nextcryptodeal/abhinavcrypto/README.md

 this post is just a reminder for anyone who qualifies to complete it.

-complete onchain verification task, base might use it for kyc or sybil filtering for a potential airdrop.
+complete onchain verification task, base might use it for kyc or sybil filtering for a potential airdrop. so far, only ~50k users have completed the task on the base guild. here’s how to do it: